 Price Paid: $140

-it's not the lightest pack of this size, but it is very comfortable so far, and seems very durrable.
+It's not the lightest pack of this size, but it is very comfortable so far, and seems very durable.

-it has access from the top, bottom, and the side, leaving plenty of options for you to get at your gear. a folding top flap with 2 pockets in it. the top one is much larger, the bottom (on the under-side of the flap) is more of a secret pocket. the inside of the bag has a flap and a zipper for an optional separate sleeping bag compartment, and a water bladder sleeve that goes all the way to the bottom of the pack, and 2 ports for the hose, 1 on each side of the shoulder straps.
+It has access points from the top, bottom, and the front, leaving plenty of options for you to get at all of your gear very easily.
+A folding top flap with two pockets in it.
+The top one is much larger, the bottom (on the under-side of the flap) is more of a secret pocket.
+The inside of the bag has a flap and a zipper for an optional separate sleeping bag compartment, a water bladder sleeve that goes all the way to the bottom of the pack, and two ports for the hose, one on the outside of each shoulder strap.

-there are 2 mesh pockets on the side of the pack, and 2 mesh pockets on the waist belt. unfortunately the waist pockets are the only part of this bag i consider somewhat of a waste due to their almost useless size. you might be able to squeeze a small camera or phone in it (my phone & camera don't fit), or handfull of candy, but that's about it.
+There are 2 outside mesh pockets, 1 on each side of the pack, and 2 mesh pockets on the waist belt.
+Unfortunately the belt pockets are the only part of this bag that I consider somewhat of a waste, due to their almost useless size.
+I don't know if my headlamp even fits in them.

 Source: bought it new